ctsai-1/wheelchair-design-platform/README.md

 In this case a fork of the repository has been used to experiment with changes without affecting the original project.
 A description of how to fork a repository can be found here: <a href="https://help.github.com/articles/fork-a-repo/" target="_blank">(GitHub Help)</a>

+Inside the forked repository a new project have been created and cloned to have a local copy on our computers.

+The text editor (IDE) used for the project was <a href="https://atom.io/" target="_blank">(Atom)</a>.

   #### Cloud server
   The project is based on a cloud server, where the data collected are uploaded and stored.
 For this purpose the data centric design Hub prototype from Tu Delft has been used.